 Future in vivo experiments would require the removal of the IRES-GFP reporter genes from the lentiviral vector.
-Therefore, to ensure that the removal of reporter gene does not lead to a significant alteration in transduction efficiency, we generated a lentiviral vector without the IRES GFP gene (Figure 4c).
-A similar amount (p < 0.001) of Cpeptide was secreted by cMSCs when transduced with either the lenti SFFV Kozak Ins (F) or the original lenti SFFV Kozak Ins(F) IRES GFP viral vectors, suggesting that the downstream IRES GFP gene does not affect expression and secretion of the upstream protein (Figure 4c).
+Therefore, to ensure that the removal of reporter gene does not lead to significant alteration in transduction efficiency, we generated a lentiviral vector without the IRES GFP gene (Fig. 4c).
+A similar amount (P<0.001) of C-peptide was secreted by cMSCs when transduced with either the lenti SFFV Kozak Ins(F) or the original lenti SFFV Kozak Ins(F) IRES GFP viral vectors suggesting that the downstream IRES GFP gene does not affect expression and secretion of the upstream protein (Fig. 4c).

-Transcriptional activities of promoters have been shown to decrease with time in permanently transduced cells.^{32,36} Additionally, we have previously reported that early GFP protein 'expression' seen in transduced cells can be a result of virally translated GFP protein in the vector producer cell rather than representing the true levels of transgene integration and cellular GFP protein synthesis.37 Therefore, cMSCs transduced with each of the four constitutive promoters were kept in culture and the amount of C-peptide and GFP expressed was measured at days 3, 7 and 21 after transduction.
-This assay demonstrated that, despite the SFFV promoter inducing the highest amount of C-peptide secretion and GFP expression among the four promoters when compared at day 3 post transduction, at days 7 and 21, the level of protein expression by the SFFV promoter was similar to that of SV40 and EF1 α promoters (p < 0.0001) (Figures 5a and 5b).
-The percentage of GFP expression in cMSCs transduced with lentivirus containing the viral constitutive promoter CMV and the mammalian constitutive promoter EF1a were slightly lower at day 21 than that seen at day 3 post transduction (Figures 2b and 5b).
-Analysis of MSC surface markers showed that the cells were positive for the MSC marker CD29 and CD90 and negative for the haematopoietic markers CD34, CD14 and CD45 despite long-term culture (Figure 5c).
-In addition, the expression levels of the surface markers from these cells were similar to that observed in untreated cells (Figures 1a and 5c), suggesting that long-term culture of transduced cMSCs did not alter their phenotype.
+Transcriptional activities of promoters have been shown to decrease with time in permanently transduced cells [33, 36].
+Additionally, we have previously reported that early GFP protein 'expression' seen in transduced cells can be due to virally translated GFP protein in the vector producer cell rather than representing the true levels of transgene integration and cellular GFP protein synthesis [37].
+Therefore, cMSCs transduced with each of the four constitutive promoters were kept in culture and the amount of C-peptide and GFP expressed was measured at days 3, 7 and 21 after transduction.
+This assay demonstrated that despite the SFFV promoter inducing the highest amount of C-peptide secretion and GFP expression among the four promoters when compared at day 3 post transduction, at days 7 and 21 the level of protein expression by the SFFV promoter was similar to that of SV40 and EF1 $\alpha$ promoters (P<0.0001, Figs. 5a, b).
+The percentage of GFP expression in cMSCs transduced with lentivirus containing the viral constitutive promoter CMV and the mammalian constitutive promoter EF1α were slightly lower at day 21 than that seen at day 3 post transduction (Figs. 2b and 5b).
+Analysis of MSC surface markers showed that the cells were positive for the MSC marker CD29 and CD 90 and negative for the haematopoietic markers CD34, CD14 and CD45 despite long term culture (Fig. 5c).
+In addition, the expression level of the surface markers from these cells were similar to that observed in untreated cells (Figs. 1a and 5c), suggesting that long term culture of transduced cMSCs did not alter their phenotype.
 Overall, these assays demonstrate that the SFFV promoter is an optimal promoter at driving transgene expression in cMSCs short- and long-term (up to 21 days) and emphasises the stability of phenotype of transduced cMSCs.